hermannhueck/monad-transformers/README.md

-# monad-transformers
+# From Functor Composition to Monad Transformers

-From Functor Composition to Monad Transformers
+Code and slides for my talk